AlexanderOMara/AIRControl/README.md

-Everything needed to use this extension including the ANE, SWC, AS docs, and full ActionScript source code, can be found under `native_extension/AIRControl`
+Everything needed to use this extension including the ANE, SWC, AS docs, and full ActionScript source code, can be found under `native_extension/AIRControl`.

-Working example can also be found under `examples`
+Working example can also be found under `examples`.

 Minimum Requirements